kids encyclopedia robot

 Early life and career

-Born in Christchurch, Wagner received a teaching degree from Christchurch College of Education, a BA from the University of Canterbury, and an MBA from Massey University.
+Born in Christchurch, one of three children to a teacher mother and engineer father, Wagner grew up in Cashmere.
+Her early education was at Burnside Primary School and St Margaret's College.
+She received a teaching degree from Christchurch College of Education, a BA from the University of Canterbury, and an MBA from Massey University.
 After working for a time as a teacher, she entered the business world, and established a successful fashion marketing company and later an internet marketing business.
-She was an internet pioneer establishing firstly FashioNZ a website to support the New Zealand fashion industry and GardenNZ for the gardening industry.
+She was an internet pioneer establishing firstly FashioNZ (a website to support the New Zealand fashion industry) and then GardenNZ.

 New Zealand Parliament